gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Dependency on library in a different project using configuration-on-demand
 - Failure cases where: project does not exist, library does not exist, invalid linkage

-## Story: Create functional Visual Studio solution for multi-project build with multiple components
+## Story: Create functional Visual Studio solution for multi-project build with multiple components (DONE)

 - Change `VisualStudioProjectRegistry` so that it is responsible for locating a VisualStudioProjectConfiguration base on the NativeDependencySet, rather that the resolved LibraryBinary.